Dunbar Cave State Park

 Dunbar Cave State Park is a 110 acre (450,000 m²) protected area in Clarksville, Tennessee.
-Dunbar Cave is the 280th largest cave complex in the world, stretching 8.067 miles (13 km) inward.
+Dunbar Cave is the 280th largest known cave complex in the world, stretching 8.067 miles (13 km) inward.
 The cave is located in an area of karst topography, including sinkholes, springs, and limestone bedrock.
 In front of the cave entrance is a large concrete poured structure with three distinct arches and the manmade Swan Lake.
 In March 2010 the cave was temporarily closed to tours and visitors because a bat infected with White nose syndrome was found in the cave.

 History

 In the late 1970s a team of archaeologists found artifacts dating back to the Paleo Indian time, which was from 10000–8000 B.C.
 The bulk of artifacts found were dated to the Archaic time, which was from 8000–1000 B.C.
 The area, while still inhabited during the Woodland time, which was from 1000 B.C. – 800 A.D., was not as populated due to the fact that the Native Americans at this time had started to rely heavily on growing crops, and the land around the Red River and Cumberland River were more conducive to growing crops than the rocky terrain around the cave.
 During the Mississippian era, which was from 800–1550 A.D., the cave was used by Native Americans for ceremonial purposes.
 There have been pictographs found in the cave depicting religious symbols indicating that the cave was believed to be an important spiritual location.
 By 1784 it had been claimed by Thomas Dunbar, who paid for the land but never got the deed.
 Sometime around 1790, a land surveyor named Robert Nelsen realized this and claimed the land for his own.
 A legal battle ensued, and in 1792 the US Government awarded the land to Robert Nelsen, and the Dunbar family was removed from the land.
 During the Mexican–American War, the cave was used to mine saltpeter for gunpowder.
 In 1858, developers saw the potential in the area, along with nearby Idaho Springs, and the first cabins were built there.
 After the Civil War, the springs and the cave were acquired by J. A. Tate, who constructed a two-story hotel on the site.